Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Expected Result

-System displays message like: "No favourite products yet"No errors appear in console
+System displays message like: "No favourite products yet" No errors appear in console

 ------------------------------------------------------------------------